-But, we aren’t here to discuss her driving skills, we are here to discuss how to fix those scrapes, dings and other things.
+But, we aren’t here to discuss her driving skills, we are here to discuss how to fix you car and make those scrapes, dings and other things disappear.
 I want to preface this by saying, I am not a mechanic, and I am also not handy, and I am also not a grease monkey.
 What I am though is a woman who likes to learn how to do things on my own to save money and because knowledge is power.

 Tools You Need

 There are a ton of tools you can buy to fix your car, but we only need certain tools.
 If you don’t have these tools, don’t despair, they are easy to pick up at Home Depot or Lowes.

 - a hose

 - epoxy or filler (not the kind you put in your face),

 - the paint color that matches your car which is found on the sticker inside the driver’s door

 - Gloss clear coat for automobiles